 Key Findings

 This study identified the barriers and facilitators that influence attaining surgical referrals for neonates with congenital anomalies in LLMICs.
 To the best of our knowledge, this is the first study that has sought to elucidate both barriers and facilitators to surgical referrals for this demographic.
-Barriers to surgical referral were identified in every study facilitators were not in any of the studies.
-Rather the facilitators included in studies were stated as recommendations by the authors as ways to improve or circumvent the present barriers
+Barriers that prevented or caused a delay to surgical referral were identified in every study.
+However, facilitators were not evaluated in any of the studies.
+Rather the facilitators included in studies were stated as recommendations by the authors as ways to improve or circumvent the present barriers.

 These findings reveal that most barriers and facilitators are related to institutional and health system factors.
 This is expected as the countries from which these findings were extracted from are classified as low or low-middle income by the World Bank, thus expectedly facing constraints on resources.
 Although interpersonal and community factors may play a role in initially seeking care, the bulk of the issue remains in making the health care system permeable to those seeking care.